Skip to main content

 Option 2: Temporary Resident Permit (TRP)

-Option 3: Applied Criminal Rehabilitation
+Option 3: Criminal Rehabilitation (the permanent fix)

 Check how your UK conviction maps to Canadian law